ViktorDojcinovski/commercetools-integration/README.md

 ### Commercetools integration with VirtualStock Order API

-This application is built as an extension to starter template, provided by commercetools.
+This application is built as an extension to the starter template, provided by commercetools.

 Please find More info on the following link [connect applications](https://marketplace.commercetools.com/) and in the instructions section below.

 Please adhere to the recommendations from the Architecture principles for building a connect application below.

 ## Instructions